LyTuan/waf/README.md

 		git clone https://github.com/SpiderLabs/ModSecurity.git modsecurity
         ```

-	Download Nginx with the wget command, I will use the Nginx stable version 1.8 here.
+	Download Nginx with the wget command
+	I will use the Nginx stable version 1.8 here.
 If you want to use another version, please go to Nginx download page to get a list of all available releases.

 	```
 		wget http://nginx.org/download/nginx-1.8.0.tar.gz